GenericMappingTools/gmt/doc_classic/rst/source/supplements/x2sys/x2sys_init.rst

 and second look in the file *TAG*\ \_paths.txt for a list of additional directories to examine.
 Therefore, create such a file (here LINE_paths.txt) and stick the full paths to your data directories there.
-All TAG-related files (definition files, tag files, and track data bases created) will be expected to be in the directory pointed to by **$X2SYS_HOME**/*TAG* (in our case **$X2SYS_HOME**/LINE).
-Note that the argument to **-D** must contain the full path if the \*.def file is not in the current directory. **x2sys_init** will copy this file to the **$X2SYS_HOME**/*TAG* directory where all other x2sys tools will expect to find it.
+All TAG-related files (format definition files, tag files, and track data bases created) will be expected to be in the directory pointed to by **$X2SYS_HOME**/*TAG* (in our case **$X2SYS_HOME**/LINE).
+Note that the argument to **-D** must contain the full path if the \*.fmt file is not in the current directory. **x2sys_init** will copy this file to the **$X2SYS_HOME**/*TAG* directory where all other x2sys tools will expect to find it.